peteash10/archive.peteashton.com/README.md

 ### Birmingham Camera Obscura

-A project with Jenny Duffin to build and tour camera obscuras in the West Midlands.
+A project with Jenny Duffin to build and tour camera obscuras in the West Midlands, from 2014-2017.
 (This archive is very broken - fixing it is a work in progress.)

 **[Archive](/bhamobscura.com/)** | [More info](https://art.peteashton.com/bham-obscura/)